Google CEO Sundar Pichai is now CEO of Alphabet, too

 Google CEO Sundar Pichai is now also the CEO of Alphabet, Google’s parent company.
 As part of the shakeup at the search giant, Google cofounders Larry Page and Sergey Brin, who previously acted as CEO and president of Alphabet respectively, will step down from their roles.
 Page and Brin plan to continue to play a role as members of the Alphabet board of directors.

-While core products like web search, online ads, and YouTube fall under the Google umbrella, Alphabet contains companies like the X Moonshot factory working on every day robots, the Verily health care initiative, drone delivery service Wing, and Loon, which uses balloons to bring internet to remote locations.
+While core products like web search, online ads, and YouTube fall under the Google umbrella, Alphabet contains companies like the X Moonshot factory working on everyday robots, the Verily health care initiative, drone delivery service Wing, and Loon, which uses balloons to bring internet to remote locations.

-The change was made, Page and Brin said, to “simplify our management structure” and because they no longer see the need to be involved in day-to-day management of the company founded in September 1998 that is now 21 years old.
+The change was made, Page and Brin said, to “simplify our management structure” and because they no longer see the need to be involved in day-to-day management of the company they founded in September 1998 — it’s now 21 years old.

 “We’ve never been ones to hold on to management roles when we think there’s a better way to run the company.
 And Alphabet and Google no longer need two CEOs and a President,” Page and Brin said in a letter released today.